Woking: Transport and communications

 The unimproved River Wey is thought to have been used for the transport of goods and passengers from ancient times.
 In the early Tudor period, there was a wharf at Woking Palace and in 1566 there is a reference to a "certaein locke... between Woodham lands and Brook lande upon the water of the Weye".
-The River Wey Navigation was authorised by Act of Parliament in 1651.
+The River Wey Navigation was first authorised by an act of the Commonwealth Parliament in 1651.
 Twelve locks (including two flood locks), and 9 mi of new cuts were constructed between the Thames and Guildford, of which three are in the borough.
-The opening of the new navigation had a modest effect on the local area and, by the 18th century, flour produced by watermills at Woking was being shipped to London from a new wharf at Cartbridge near Send.
+The opening of the new navigation had a modest effect on the local area, and, by the 18th century, flour produced by watermills at Woking was being shipped to London from a new wharf at Cartbridge near Send.

-The Basingstoke Canal was authorised by Act of Parliament in 1778 and was intended to provide a route for the transport of farm produce and timber from Hampshire to London.
+The Basingstoke Canal was authorised by the Basingstoke Canal Act 1778 (18 Geo.
+3. c.
+75) and was intended to provide a route for the transport of farm produce and timber from Hampshire to London.
 The section between the Wey Navigation and Horsell opened in 1791 and the canal was finally completed in 1794.
 Although the route was too far from Old Woking for it to have an effect on its development, a wharf was provided at Horsell for the use of local farmers.
 In the first half of the 19th century, bricks were manufactured in the area now occupied by Goldsworth Road and were transported to London via a wharf adjacent to the Rowbarge pub.
 The canal declined sharply after the opening of the London and Southampton Railway in the late 1830s and traffic west of Woking had ceased by 1921.
 The final commercial delivery, a consignment of timber to Woking, was made via the canal in 1947.
 By the mid-1960s, the canal was derelict, but between 1970 and 1976 it was purchased by Surrey and Hampshire county councils.
 Restoration of the canal was completed in 1991 and the canal is now open for navigation from the Wey to the eastern portal of Greywell Tunnel.